ads-veltium/v-f-b-e-7/SDK/esp-idf/docs/en/api-reference/system/mem_alloc.rst

 For more details on these internal memory types, see :ref:`memory-layout`.

-.. only:: SOC_SPIRAM_SUPPORTED

 It's also possible to connect external SPI RAM to the {IDF_TARGET_NAME} - :doc:`external RAM </api-guides/external-ram>` can be integrated into the {IDF_TARGET_NAME}'s memory map using the flash cache, and accessed similarly to DRAM.

 DRAM uses capability ``MALLOC_CAP_8BIT`` (accessible in single byte reads and writes).
 When calling ``malloc()``, the ESP-IDF ``malloc()`` implementation internally calls ``heap_caps_malloc(size, MALLOC_CAP_8BIT)`` in order to allocate DRAM that is byte-addressable.
 To test the free DRAM heap size at runtime, call cpp:func:`heap_caps_get_free_size(MALLOC_CAP_8BIT)`.